 One common misconception about smoked meats is that they keep longer in the fridge — this is not the case.
 Like any cooked pork product, smoked pork tenderloin can only be refrigerated for up to 4 days.

-Reheat any leftovers in the oven at a low temperature until warmed through to 145ºF.
+Reheat leftovers in the oven at a low temperature until warmed through to 145ºF.
 We recommend brushing broth or sauce to help add moisture to the meat as it reheats.

 Smoked Pork Tenderloin